KonishchevDmitry/investments/README.md

 ## Investments

-Helps me to organize my investments.
+Helps you with managing your investments.

 Targeted for russian investors who use [Interactive Brokers](http://interactivebrokers.com) or [Open Broker](https://open-broker.ru).
 Considers taxes, commissions, dividends and tax deductions when calculates